teambit/bit/docs/CLI-reference.md

 ### Name

-build-cmd - Uses the compiler defined in the bit.json in order to return the compiled version of the component.
+build-cmd - Uses the compiler defined in bit.json to return the compiled version of the component.

 ### Synopsis